Transfer Students- Undergraduate

-If a student has more than the maximum transferable credit hours, 64 credit hours from a community college (a two-year school) and 98 credit hours from a senior college (a four-year school) or more than 98 credit hours from any combination of postsecondary schools, the first courses accepted toward the Webster degree will be those with grades of A, B, C, or P. No D grades will transfer if the student has the maximum allowable credits, or more, available with grades of C or above.
+If a student has more than the maximum transferable credit hours, 64 US credit hours from a community college (a two-year school) and 90 US credit hours from a senior college (a four-year school) or more than 90 US credit hours from any combination of post-secondary schools, the first courses accepted toward the Webster degree will be those with grades of A, B, C, or P. No D grades will transfer if the student has the maximum allowable credits, or more, available with grades of C or above.
 Students should be aware that severe restrictions apply on the use of D-graded courses toward graduation requirements.
 These restrictions include general education requirements as well as requirements in the major.
-Please be aware that the max amount of transfer credits is 98.
-If you have more transfer credits, you will not be able to transfer anything in excess of 98 and it might be better for you to finish your program at your current university.
+Please be aware that the maximum number of transfer credits is 90 (Webster US diploma only*).
+If you have more transfer credits, you will not be able to transfer anything in excess of 90 and it might be better for you to finish your program at your current university.
 Please also be aware that only credits from accredited universities (by the Ministry of Education in your country) can be considered as transfer credits.

 Transfer credits normally include

-A max of 98 transfer credits can be accepted from another accredited university.
-Please be aware that a Bachelor degree requires at least 128 credits.
-In case of a high number of transfer credits, a student may accumulate more than 128 credits since not all transfer credits apply to the course requirements needed for the different majors.
-Therefor the calculation of 128 credits – Transfer credits accepted DOES NOT equal the outstanding amount of credits still need to be completed at Webster University.
+A max of 90 transfer credit hours can be accepted from another accredited university.
+Please be aware that a Bachelor degree requires at least 120 US credit hours.
+In case of a high number of transfer credits, a student may accumulate more than 120 US credit hours since not all transfer credits apply to the course requirements needed for the different majors.
+Therefore the calculation of 120 US credit hours – transfer credits accepted DOES NOT equal the outstanding amount of credits still need to be completed at Webster University.
 An Academic Advisor can give you a better approximation once the Admissions department receives all academic transcripts from the students side.

 3. Extra-institutional credit.
 The University awards transfer credit for selected military and corporate training programs that have been reviewed by the American Council on Education (ACE).